-Here are some special events from previous A Dickens Holiday evemts (subject to change):
+Special events during A Dickens Holiday (subject to change):

-Hot cider and gingerbread help keep you warm throughout the day.
+Hot cider and gingerbread help keep you warm.
 Buy some along Hay Street.
 50¢ each.
 1-9 p.m.

-Preserve a lifetime memory by purchasing a picture of you and your loved ones with Father Christmas and our authentic Victorian sleigh at the Arts Council building (301 Hay St.). $6 per print (or $15 for 3 prints).
+Preserve a lifetime memory with a picture of you and your loved ones with Father Christmas and an authentic Victorian sleigh at the Arts Council building (301 Hay St.). $6 per print (or $15 for 3 prints).
 1-8:30 p.m.

-Victorian Carriage Rides 1-9 p.m.
+Dickens Carriage Rides - 1-9 p.m.
 Enjoy the sights and sounds of a Dickens downtown on a big decorated horse-drawn hitch wagon.
 Only $10 for adults, $5 for children.
 Tickets on sale at 222 Hay St. beginning at noon on the day of the event.
 Come early - they sell out fast!

 Queen Victoria Carriage Rides 1-9 p.m.
-Enjoy a longer, more personal tour of historic downtown Fayetteville in this intimate setting.
-Tours leave from the Fayetteville Area Transportation Museum (325 Franklin St.). $15 per person.
+Enjoy a longer, more personal carriage tour from the Fayetteville Area Transportation Museum (325 Franklin St.). $15 per person.
 Advance ticket purchase strongly recommended by calling (910) 678-8899.

-This Victorian Life display on 2nd floor of the Market House from 1-9 p.m., sponsored by the Transportation & Local History Museum.
+This Victorian Life display on 2nd floor of the Market House from 1-9 p.m., sponsored by the Fayetteville Area Transportation & Local History Museum.
 Literature, military items, a Victorian Christmas tree and other artifacts show how the Victorians celebrated the holidays.
-Don’t miss the display of coins, ceramic plates and other commemorative pieces created during Queen Victoria’s reign to honor her.
+An interactive display allows visitors to identify household items from Victorian times that are no longer in general use.

-Candlelight Procession and Tree Lighting Ceremony Gather in front of the Arts Council building for the 5:30 p.m. candlelight procession to the Market House.
+Candlelight Procession and Tree Lighting Ceremony Gather in front, or to the side, of the Arts Council for the 5:30 p.m. candlelight procession to the Market House.
 Pick up a free candle at selected merchants, or in front of the Arts Council building (while supplies last).
 Join thousands of townspeople for Fayetteville’s largest candlelight procession to the Market House, followed by fireworks!